kostadin-t/btp-terraform/units/unit_3/lesson_3/README.md

 terraform validate
 ```

-No issues found, then let's plan the change:
+No issues found, then let's plan the change and overwrite the existing plan file:

 ```bash
 terraform plan -out=unit33.out